 I would just like to share a trick that has been very useful to me in past few years, especially for superficially scrutinizing cyber-strangers.
 There is much software out there that will allow you to geo-locate the incoming mails and thereby making this task much easier to perform.
-For those who want to use this information only casually, the following is the simple procedure.
+For those who want to use this information casually, the following is the simple procedure.

 How it works:

 Geo-location is not a very complex process superficially and it consists of two basic steps.

 - Find out the IP address (Internet protocol address) from where the mail originated.

 - Geo-locate the IP This is a technical process and if not difficult, it is a bit cumbersome to do manually, but we have free easy-to-use utilities for these.

 First you need to get the headers of the mail.
 These headers are usually hidden by almost all the mail reading applications whether it is web-based or a desktop application.

 Here I will be explaining these only for the web-based mail applications like Yahoo and GMail.

 - In GMail when you open the mail, select “More options” and click “Show original”